 For example, decide whether you want to focus on one particular subject, say, music, and dive deep into it, or you want to launch industry-focused courses.

 While choosing your niche, ask yourself questions like –

 - Whom do I want to teach?
 What is my target audience?

 - How many subject matter experts, or instructors, do I have, who can assist me in teaching?

 - What are my deployment timelines?
 By when do I want to make this website up and running?

 - How many courses do I have ready and how many do I have to build from scratch?

 - What should be my monetization strategy?
 (More on this in the next step)

 …and so on, until you have a clear picture of what your course marketplace website should look like.

-Further, to build a primary framework, you need to decide your tech stack, i.e. the technology that you will be using to build your online education platform.
+Further, to build a primary framework, you need to decide your tech stack, i.e. your software requirements.